Supply chain transparency 101: Traceability at every stage

 With transparent supply chains, manufacturers and retailers alike can meet demands for sustainability, resilience, and more.

-There have been plenty of headlines about supply chain disruption over the last few years.
-Soaring energy prices, historic levels of inflation, and simmering geopolitical tensions have crashed into a global economy still recovering from COVID-19.
-As a result, questions around transparency are now being asked, as businesses seek to increase the resilience and flexibility of their supply chains.
+But why has tracing materials and goods throughout supply chains become so important?
+With soaring energy prices, historic levels of inflation, simmering geopolitical tensions, a global economy still recovering from COVID-19, today’s businesses are looking to increase the resilience and flexibility of their supply chains.

 > What is supply chain transparency?